Symptoms and diagnosis of Kaposi's Sarcoma

 If you are worried about Kaposi's sarcoma, you should speak to your specialist or GP.

-The first symptom of KS is usually skin lesions.
-Occasionally KS can also affect other parts of the body such as the lymph nodes, lungs, stomach or bowel.
-When this happens the symptoms will depend on the part of the body that’s affected.
+The first symptom of Kaposi’s sarcoma (KS) is usually skin lesions.
+Occasionally, KS can also affect other parts of the body such as the lungs, liver, stomach, bowel and lymph nodes (glands).
+When this happens, the symptoms will depend on the part of the body that’s affected.
 Some people may have general symptoms such as fever, weight loss and loss of energy.

 These can range in colour from pink to brown, brown-red or reddish purple.
 KS can appear as a raised or slightly raised bump (nodule) or a flat area on the skin.